JuliaJingYu/CRISP-DM-Project-of-Udacity-Data-Scientist-Nanodegree/README.md

 The Jupyter Notebook here presents the work related to answering the questions above.

-Raw survey data and survey questionnaires files are provided.
+Raw survey data and survey questionnaires files are provided in the Kaggle link below under the section of Licensing, Authors, Acknowledgement.

+Specifically, these files are:
+1. survey_results_public.csv - CSV file with main survey results, one respondent per row and one column per answer
+2. survey_results_schema.csv - CSV file with survey schema, i.e., the questions that correspond to each column name
+3. so_survey_2019.pdf - PDF file of survey instrument

 ## Results